brunopulheze/shark-attacks/README.md

 ## Getting Started

 1. Clone the repository.
-2. Install required dependencies (see `requirements.txt`).
-3. Explore the data and notebooks.
+2. Explore the data and notebooks.

 ## Objectives